shorepine/tulipcc/README.md

  [![shore pine sound systems discord](https://raw.githubusercontent.com/bwhitman/tulipcc/main/docs/pics/shorepine100.png) **Chat about Tulip on our Discord!**](https://discord.gg/BURxSryEK)

 Tulip is available both as a [hardware DIY project (Tulip CC)](docs/tulip_build.md) and a [desktop simulator app (Tulip Desktop.)](docs/tulip_desktop.md) They both have all the same features.
 I use Tulip Desktop when developing Tulip, but use the hardware Tulip CC when making things!
-If you're nervous about building the hardware, [download the desktop version!](docs/tulip_desktop.md)
+If you're nervous about building the hardware, [download or build the desktop version!](docs/tulip_desktop.md)

 [![Tulip Desktop](https://raw.githubusercontent.com/bwhitman/tulipcc/main/docs/pics/desktop.png)](docs/tulip_desktop.md)